 Philippines fun fact: COVID-19 brought about new ways of greeting each other, with social distancing and all.
-The Philippines-Department of Tourism currently promotes the “Mabuhay greeting-gesture”, which supposedly embodies Filipinos’ warm wishes, albeit contactlessly.
+The Philippines Department of Tourism promoted the “Mabuhay greeting-gesture”, which supposedly embodies Filipinos’ warm wishes, albeit contactless.
 Want to try it?
 Simply place your right hand over your heart and slightly nod while facing the person you’re greeting.

-This shouldn’t be a concern for travellers, though.
-Like we said, English is like a second (or third!) language to most Filipinos.
-In Asia, the Philippines is famous for English language learning opportunities, whether online or in an actual campus.
+This shouldn’t be a concern for travelers, though.
+Like I said, English is like a second (or third!) language to most Filipinos.
+In Asia, the Philippines is famous for English language learning opportunities, whether online or on an actual campus.
 You could say that mastering a lot of languages comes naturally to us.

-Remember that bit where we mentioned how the Spaniards ruled over the Philippine islands for 333 years?
+Remember that bit where I mentioned how the Spaniards ruled over the Philippine islands for 333 years?
 That kind of centuries-long immersion is bound to leave behind cultural influences.
-This might get a tad too historical (again), but humour a Philippine heritage geek, won’t you?
+This might get a tad too historical (again), but humor a Philippine heritage geek, won’t you?

 The Spanish conquistadors primarily took interest in the Philippine islands for two things: its strategic location (either as a military base or for trade) and to evangelize the word of God.
 It isn’t surprising then that the Philippines is largely Catholic.